dipenwovvtech/qa-test/README.md

 The following pages and actions need to be present.

-* The models need to be named Question, Answer, User, Topic. -
+* The models need to be named Question, Answer, User, Topic. - done
 * Add a login feature using Devise gem. - done
-* The homepage should list all questions as links with the class .question.
+* The homepage should list all questions as links with the class .question. - done
-* Clicking on a question should show open the questions' page.
+* Clicking on a question should show open the questions' page. - done
 * It should have a button with class .follow_user to follow the user and another with .follow_topic to follow the topic.
 * It can have multiple answers to a question with each answer with the class .answer.
 * user.questions, user.answers, user.topics should give us the questions asked, answers provided and topics followed and user.following a list of users the user follows.